 ADMISSION & FEES

 If you haven’t already, please read our general prospectus “Who We Are” and our range of information booklets.
-Along with our website, they should give you a really good sense of what makes Frensham different and what a Progressive Education and a broad curriculum can offer your child and your family.
+Along with our website, they should give you a really good sense of what makes Frensham different and if we could be right for your child and your family.